-This ancient “city of the dead” spans across several centuries from the start to the end of this once thriving civilization that met its end at the hands of the Romans who conquered all the Etruscan city states (including Cerveteri that was once known as Cisra by the Etruscans and Caere by the Romans) one by one and absorbing the Etruscan culture and people into their own.
+This ancient “city of the dead” spans several centuries from the start to the end of this once thriving civilization that met its end at the hands of the Romans who conquered all the Etruscan city-states (including Cerveteri that was once known as Cisra by the Etruscans and Caere by the Romans) one by one and absorbing the Etruscan culture and people into their own.

 More advanced than the Romans were at the time the Etruscans were conquered, many of the amazing inventions we contribute to the Romans (arches, gladiatorial fights, togas, sewer systems, and more) were actually Etruscan inventions further developed and often improved upon by the quickly expanding Romans.

-At the Cerveteri Necropolis you have the opportunity to venture through the hundreds of tombs that date from 7th century BC – 3rd century BC.
+At the Cerveteri Necropolis, you have the opportunity to venture through the hundreds of tombs that date from the 7th century BC – the 3rd century BC.

 The tombs were carved into the living rock and the interior represented the homes of the deceased giving us a glimpse of what Etruscan homes may have looked like inside.
-The more ancient tombs are shaped like circular mounds, and more “modern” ones were built into a city-like planning with cube-shaped blocks where tombs were carved side by side.
+The more ancient tombs are shaped like circular mounds and more “modern” ones were built into a city-like plan with cube-shaped blocks where tombs were carved side by side.

-The single vehicle lane leads starting at the base of the cliff leads visitors to the one and only square at the top where historic soft colored buildings with weathered facades welcome its visitors.
-Being here gives one the impression that (aside from the parked vehicles and modern people about) they’ve stepped back in time a thousand years.
+The single-vehicle lane leads starting at the base of the cliff leads visitors to the one and only square at the top where historic soft-colored buildings with weathered facades welcome its visitors.
+Being here gives one the impression that (aside from the parked vehicles and modern people) they’ve stepped back in time a thousand years.